 One of the main reasons why you may have a poor streaming experience even when you have subscribed to fast internet is network congestion.
 This may be due to the simultaneous connection of several devices that consume a lot of the internet.

 The devices may be from your household or from network vultures around you.
-For example, if your children are gaming on their latest Xbox one S, your spouse is having a teleconference and you want to stream using your Roku 4K streaming device, you may get buffering on your connection.
+For example, if your children are gaming on their latest Xbox One S, your spouse is having a teleconference and you want to stream using your Roku 4K streaming device, you may get buffering on your connection.

-The network thieves may also be the real cause of slow streaming in your home.
+Network thieves may also be the real cause of slow streaming in your home.
 This is especially the main cause when they are logging into the main Wi-Fi connection instead of Guest Wi-Fi.

 How to reduce congestion on your internet connection